-In the Summer you will often find seals being fed on the pier by The Cary Arms.
+In the Summer you will often find seals being fed by fishermen on the little pier next to The Cary Arms.
 This is dangerous as the seals bite (and carry nasty bacteria in their mouths which can infect people.
 They are also becoming too dependent on humans for food.

 Here are some other highly recommended beaches within easy driving distance: